 Students need to provide both UNE Health Center and the programs (UNE and SJHSAN) a copy of your immunizations (i.e. PPD) to include updates.
+All students must adhere to UNE's immunization requirements.
+If a student refuses to acquire the required immunizations, they may be dismissed from the Program and University.
+FYI: Meningitis vaccine is a required immunization at UNE.
 Please fax, mail or email your immunization results to the anesthesia office and confirm receipt.
 It is the student's responsibility to maintain an up-to-date immunization record.
 If the immunizations become outdated, the student will be removed from the classroom and/or clinical setting until current updates are received.
 Any time that is missed will need to be made up at future arranged dates at the Program Director's discretion.